Ryder Cup captain Stenson seeks out gladiator spirit in Rome | Times Leader

 Click here to subscribe today or Login.

-For next year’s edition on the outskirts of Rome, might use history — ancient history — for motivation, too.
+For next year’s edition on the outskirts of Rome, European captain Henrik Stenson might use history — ancient history — for motivation, too.

-On his first trip to Italy since being named captain two months ago, Stenson had the colosseum opened just for him, allowing him to re-create actor Russell Crowe’s trademark line from the film “Gladiator” when he bellowed to the empty arena.
+On his first trip to Italy since being named captain two months ago, Stenson had the colosseum opened just for him, allowing him to re-create actor Russell Crowe’s trademark line from the film “Gladiator” when he bellowed “Are you not entertained?” to the empty arena.

 “I’ve been outside a couple of times before but never seen it on the inside and to have the full VIP experience was something else,” Stenson told The Associated Press on Monday.
 “You kind of feel the history when you walk inside.
 We’ve all seen ‘Gladiator,’ right?
 So you kind of know what was taking part and happening there many, many years ago.”